-The recommendations from this review, which builds on the ESRC 2006 Strategic Review of Panel and Cohort Studies (PDF, 711Kb), will inform our future strategy, funding, management and commissioning decisions, including what to continue, to change, to stop and to start.
+The recommendations from this review build on the ESRC 2006 Strategic Review of Panel and Cohort Studies (PDF, 711Kb).

 - More on the background to the review

-The 2017 review is being undertaken by a small, independent, international panel (PDF, 53Kb), chaired by Professor Pamela Davis-Kean, University of Michigan.
-A steering group (PDF, 40Kb) comprising members from ESRC governance structures, plus individuals from MRC, Wellcome and GO-Science, provides strategic oversight.
+The 2017 review was undertaken by a small, independent, international panel (PDF, 53Kb), chaired by Professor Pamela Davis-Kean, University of Michigan.
+A steering group (PDF, 40Kb) comprising members from ESRC governance structures, plus individuals from MRC, Wellcome and GO-Science, provides input on the UK context.

 - the future scientific and policy-relevant need for longitudinal studies, including the interests of non-social scientists and elements of the research base that have not traditionally been core users of longitudinal datasets